Billy Ray Bates: PBA career

-He became the Philippine version of Julius Erving, revolutionizing the fastbreak game with his thunderous dunks and long-range bombs, averaging an astonishing 64.5 percent from the field and a high of 64 points in one game.
-Television game shows had dunking contests on miniature goals.

-Bates's scoring ability and flamboyant showmanship plus a charismatic, outgoing personality endeared him to the basketball-watching Filipino public and the media.
+Bates began play in the Philippine Basketball Association (PBA) in 1983.
+His scoring ability, showmanship, and personality endeared him to the basketball-watching Filipino public and the media.
 He was called the Black Superman.
-A local shoe manufacturer gave him an endorsement coming out with a line of shoes with "Black Superman" emblazoned on it.
-Bates was so flattered big time with this endorsement that he was spreading the word back home in Mississippi about his success in the Philippines, even having a pair of rubber shoes named after him.
+A local shoe manufacturer produced a line of shoes for him to endorse, with his nickname on them.

-"Those people, they loved me", Bates would tell The Oregonian.
-"There, I was like Michael Jordan.
+Bates told The Oregonian: "They loved me ...
+There, I was like Michael Jordan.
 I could have anything I wanted.
 All I had to do was snap my fingers.
 I had my own condo, my own car and my own bodyguard with an Uzi.
 I had to fight off the women."

 Bates won the 1983 Best Import award and helped the Crispa Redmanizers win two championships.
 Three years later, Bates and Michael Hackett joined forces to give Ginebra its first PBA title in 1986.
 He returned to Ginebra in 1987 leading all imports with a 54.9 ppg average.
-His last stint with Ginebra was in 1988, where he teamed up with future Celtics star Kevin Gamble.
-But being out of shape, he played in only four games and both players were eventually replaced by the high scoring duo of Joe Ward and Tommy Davis.
-Billy Ray Bates would be widely regarded by many as one of the greatest imports ever to have played in the PBA.
+His last stint with Ginebra, then renamed Añejo, was in 1988; Bates played in four games, all of which the team lost, and he was released.

-In Billy Ray's four seasons in the PBA for Crispa and Ginebra, he averaged the all-time league-high of 46.2 points in 98 career games.
+In Bates' four seasons in the PBA for Crispa and Ginebra, he averaged the all-time league high of 46.2 points in 98 career games.

+Bates has been celebrated as the greatest foreign player to have played in the PBA.
+In October 2011, the PBA inducted him into its hall of fame.
+Bates flew into the Philippines to personally attend the ceremonies while expressing his fervent wish to work as a basketball coach in his "second home".
+The Philippine Patriots of the ASEAN Basketball League (ABL) hired him as its skills coach.
+On March 8, 2012, the Philippine Patriots fired him due to "repeated misconduct and acts detrimental to the team and to the league".

+Later professional career

-Bates later played in Switzerland with the FIBA EuroLeague club Fribourg Olympic, during the 1985–86 season, back in the U.S with the World Basketball League, a few seasons in Mexico—even a season in Uruguay.
+Bates later played in Switzerland with the FIBA EuroLeague club Fribourg Olympic, during the 1985–86 season, back in the U.S. with the World Basketball League, a few seasons in Mexico, and a season in Uruguay.